 Some general tips for test jobs:

 Select smaller data sets or subsets of data for your first test jobs.
-Using smaller data will keep the resource needs of your jobs low which will help get test jobs to start, and complete, sooner.
+Using smaller data will keep the resource needs of your jobs low which will help get test jobs to start, and complete, sooner, when you're just making sure that your submit file and other logistical aspects of jobs submission are as you want them.

-After initial tests complete successfully, scale up to larger or full-size data sets; if your data spans a range of sizes, submit tests using the smallest and largest data sizes to examine the range of resources that these jobs may need.
+After initial tests complete successfully, scale up to larger or full-size data sets; if your jobs may span a range of input file sizes, submit tests using the smallest and largest inputs to examine the range of resources that these jobs may need.

 Give your test jobs, and associated HTCondor